-8.3.7 Mining Cables:
+9.3.7 Mining Cables:

-in this field cables are used for trailing cables to supply equipment; shot-firing cables; roadway lighting; lift-shaft wiring; signalling, telephone and control cables.
+in this field cables are used for trailing cables to supply equipment; shotfiring cables; roadway lighting; lift-shaft wiring; signalling, telephone and control cables.
 Adequate protection and fireproofing are features of cables for this application field.

-8.3.8 Ship-wiring Cables:
+9.3.8 Ship-wiring Cables:

-These cables are generally lead-sheathed and armoured, and mineral-insulated, metal-sheathed.
-Cable must comply with Lloyd's Rules and Regulations, and with Admiralty requirements.
+These cables are generally lead-sheathed and armoured, and mineralinsulated, metal-sheathed.
+Cable must comply with Lloyd's Rules and Regulations, and with admiralty requirements.

-8.3.9 Overhead Cables:
+9.3.9 Overhead Cables:

-Bare, lightly-insulated and insulated conductors of copper, copper-cadmium and aluminium generally, sometimes with steel core for added strength.
-For overhead distribution cables are PVC and in most cases comply with British Telecom requirements
+Bare, lightly-insulated and insulated conductors of copper, coppercadmium and aluminium generally, sometimes with steel core for added strength.
+For overhead distribution cables are PVC and in most cases comply with British Telecom Requirements

-8.3.10 Communications Cables:
+9.3.10 Communications Cables: